talha-sadaqat/talha-sadaqat/README.md

 📷 About Me

-:seedling:  Exploring new technologies and developing programming skills.
+:seedling: A computer scientist and aviation enthusiast, looking forward to utilizing programming to transform the field of aviation

 :zap: Studying Computer Science at University of Guelph.